imSaiPavan27/hospitality-analysis/README.md

-#Provide Insights to the Revenue Team in the Hostility Domain
+# Provide Insights to the Revenue Team in the Hostility Domain

 ## Overview
-The Project is about the  company called AtliQ Grands which owns multiple Five-Star hotels across India.
-AtliQ Grands is losing business to competitors due to their management’s ineffective decision-making.

-Now AtliQ Grands is losing its market share and revenue in the luxury/business hotels category.
-The revenue management team has decided to use Business and Data intelligence to identify the gaps and make decisions accordingly.
+This project focuses on AtliQ Grands, a renowned company operating a chain of luxury five-star hotels throughout India.
+Unfortunately, AtliQ Grands is currently facing fierce competition, and their market share and revenue in the luxury and business hotel sector are declining due to ineffective management decisions.
+To counter this, the revenue management team is harnessing Business and Data intelligence to identify and bridge the gaps that are affecting their business.

-They are looking for a Data Analyst who can provide them with the relevant insights to help them solve this problem.
+Their immediate goal is to find a skilled Data Analyst who can provide them with valuable insights to address these challenges.

 ## Tasks
-1. Create the metrics according to the metric list.
+1. Develop essential metrics based on a predefined list.
-2. Create a dashboard according to the mock-up provided by stakeholders.
+2. Construct a dashboard according to the specifications provided by stakeholders.
-3. Create relevant insights not provided in the metric list/mock-up dashboard.
+3. Generate insightful findings that go beyond what is outlined in the predefined metric list and mock-up dashboard.

 ### AtliQ Grands
-- AtliQ Grands a five stars hotel chain is operating in 4 cities.
+- AtliQ Grands, a prestigious five-star hotel chain, operates in four major cities.
-- It has 7 properties with branches in all these 4 cities.
+- Their portfolio comprises seven distinct properties spread across these four cities.
-- The rooms in these properties are categorized into 4 categories: Elite, Premium, Presidential, & Standard.
+- Their properties offer rooms categorized as Elite, Premium, Presidential, and Standard.
-- There are 6 main platforms to book the rooms and some other platforms that are not as effective as others.
+- Booking options encompass six main platforms along with some less effective alternatives.

 ## Dataset Provided By Codebasics

-- **dim_date** – This table contains dates, week numbers, and day type (weekend and weekday)
+- **dim_date** – This table contains date-related information, including dates, week numbers, and day types (weekend and weekday).

-- **dim_hotels** – This table contains data like property id, property name, category, and cities
+- **dim_hotels** – This table provides data on property identifiers, property names, categories, and city locations.

-- **dim_rooms** – This table includes room_id and room class
+- **dim_rooms** – This table details room identifiers and room classifications.

-- **fact_aggregated_bookings** – This is a fact tale that contains property id, check-in date, room category, successful bookings, and capacity
+- **fact_aggregated_bookings** – his fact table features property IDs, check-in dates, room categories, successful bookings, and capacity information.

-- **metrics list** – this data set contains a list of key measures that I will share later along with the DAX formulas used to build these metrics.
+- **metrics list** – This dataset contains a collection of key performance measures, complete with the DAX formulas used to compute them.

-- **fact_bookings** – This is another fact table that contains extra data like financials.
-The data are booking id, property id, booking date, check-out date, check-in date, number of guests, room category, booking platform, ratings, booking status, revenue generated, and revenue realized
+- **fact_bookings** – Tnother fact table, it includes supplementary data such as financial details.
+This data encompasses booking IDs, property IDs, booking dates, check-out dates, check-in dates, guest counts, room categories, booking platforms, ratings, booking statuses, revenue generated, and revenue realized.

-There is a list of visual metrics provided by the stakeholders to look into.
+The stakeholders have provided a list of visual metrics to be examined:

 + **Trends By Weeks** –
    - Revenue